maizer2/maizer2/README.md

 ### **Introduction**

 * My name is Hyunwoo Jin, I borned at Republic of Korea in Busan and now live in Seoul.
-* Now I work KIDA in Center for Military Analysis and Planning Battlefield Information Planning Division.
+* Now I work ETRI AI Safery Institute.
-* I research visual intelligence using probailistic models via VAE, GAN, Diffusion.
+* I research AI safety with a focus on jailbreaking.
 * My favorite sentence is "There is no end to learning."

 ---